OPSnet/Gazelle/README.md

 And then:
 `docker exec -it $(docker ps|awk '$2 ~ /^mariadb/ {print $1}') mysql`

+In the same vein, you can use `mysqldump` to perform a backup.

 #### Production Mode (not fully baked yet)
 In order to have Docker build the container using the production mode commands